-After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements.
+After making appropriate enquiries, the board of directors has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+This position reflects the implementation of a deficit recovery plan to address the shortfall and return the academy trust to an overall surplus position by 31 August 2022 in conjunction with a robust monitoring framework.
+As such, the academy trust continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.